ADA Accessible Outdoor Recreation Opportunities

 Blackwater Falls State Park

 Located in the mountains of Tucker County, Blackwater Falls State Park is about a 45-minute drive from Elkins, near the Mon Forest Towns of Davis and Thomas.
 Perhaps you’ve heard of the iconic Blackwater Falls?
 It is the most photographed waterfall in the state.
 You can experience a view of the famous 57-foot waterfall from above by following Gentle Trail.
-This is a paved path that leads to an observation deck overlooking Blackwater Falls.
+This paved path leads to an observation deck overlooking Blackwater Falls.
 The Gentle Trail begins at one of the designated overlook parking lots and is only a short distance of 0.25 miles.
 Not only can you experience this waterfall in the state park, but you can also drive throughout the park and see the incredible views of the Blackwater Canyon from your vehicle at the many scenic overlook pull-offs.

 Canaan Valley National Wildlife Refuge